mParticle/docs/src/pages/integrations/facebook/event/index.md

 ### Product Events

+<aside>You need to turn on sending Purchase Product data through the Facebook Connection Settings modal in the mParticle app to forward product events.</aside>

 mParticle forwards the mParticle product events Added to Cart and Added to Wishlist to Facebook using Facebook's corresponding pre-defined event names.  mParticle Product Views are forwarded to Facebook as the pre-defined event "Viewed Content".
 The unit price, currency, product category, and SKU are passed to Facebook as well.
 See below for a sample Added to Cart event call using the Facebook SDK, and an equivalent call using the mParticle SDK.

 :::code-selector-block